Sarijen/ST7567-C-driver-for-RP2040/README.md

 | Any GPIO | RST |
 | GND | NC/LED |

-Connect NC or LED pin to ground to enable backlight For PWM dimming use a BJT transistor/MOSFET, connecting base to any GPIO, Collector/Emmittor to GND and NC/LED depending on your part
+Connect NC or LED pin to ground to enable backlight.
+For PWM dimming use a BJT transistor/MOSFET, connecting base to any GPIO, Collector/Emmittor to GND and NC/LED depending on your part.

 ## Usage